IHP Trustees Fellows Employment

 - Experience with crisis response

-- Academic training, experience, and/or demonstrated interest in the program theme
+- Academic training, experience and/or demonstrated interest in the program theme.

-- Mental health and medical experience and background
+- Mental health, medical experience and background

-- CPR/first aid training/certification
+- CPR/First Aid training/certification

-- Mental health first aid training/certification
+- Mental Health First Aid training/certification

 - Background or training facilitating conversations around identity, power, and privilege